angelitagozaly/IE04-Project-TeamSauceKatsudon/README.md

 Frontend: HTML, CSS, JavaScript

 Plan for this week:
-- Revise product backlog
-- Create use case diagram
-- Create class diagram
-- Create Hello World page
+- Hello world
+- Phase backlog
+- Phase 1 product

 This is the initial structure for your project.
 You may customize the structure to your liking, but there are a few rules that you **must** follow.